Knowledge base

 4. Click on Edit (in the DMARC section).

-5. Remove the registered addresses and Apply the changes:
+5. Remove the registered addresses and validate at the bottom of the page to Apply the changes:

 ... from the DNS zone of a domain

-If the Mail Service is no longer in operation but you continue to receive email reports, you need to act directly on the domain name and delete the dmarc record from its DNS zone:
+If the Mail Service is no longer in use but you continue to receive email reports, you need to act directly on the domain name and delete the dmarc record from its DNS zone (or simply edit it to completely remove the 2 tags rua and ruf):

 Has this FAQ been helpful?

-1. Enter the login ID for your Infomaniak account and its password on the page https://manager.infomaniak.com/:
+1. Enter your login credentials for your Infomaniak account and your password on the page https://manager.infomaniak.com/:

-2. Validate the entry in the Manager with the 2FA (two-factor authentication) method initially defined:
+2. Validate the entry on the Manager with the 2FA method (two-factor authentication) initially defined:

-4. Once on your Mail Services, click on the name / domain name to which the mail address in question belongs:
+4. Once on your Email Services, click on the name / domain name to which the email address in question belongs:

-5. Once on the Mail Service to which the address belongs, click on the mail address in question:
+5. Once on the Email Service to which the address belongs, click on the email address in question:

-6. Once on the mail address in question, click the Add user button:
+6. Once on the email address in question, click the Add button to add a user:

-7. It may be necessary at this stage to re-enter the login password (the one from point B above):
+7. At this stage, it may be necessary to re-enter the login password (the one from point B above):

-8. Then choose the option to add an existing user, then click on the field below, which displays the list of users in the Organization to which you are connected, and click on your user (your login ID for the Infomaniak account).
+8. Then choose the option to add an existing user, and click on the field below, which displays the list of users in the Organization to which you are connected, and click on your user (your Infomaniak account login credentials).
 Validate the addition with the button at the bottom right:

 9. It's done, your own user has been added:

-10. Then click on the icon at the top of the screen to open the my kSuite tools and click on the Infomaniak Web app Mail:
+10. Then click on the icon at the top of the screen to open the kSuite tools and click on the Infomaniak Web App Mail:

-11. The mail address has been successfully added to the Web app Mail (click if necessary on the chevron to expand the address menu and access it).
-An information email has been sent to the user (yourself in this case) to notify of the operation:
+11. The email address has been successfully added to the Web App Mail (click if necessary on the chevron to expand the address menu and access it).
+An informational email has been sent to the user (you, in this case) to notify of the operation:

-If the address to which the invitation belongs still does not appear, try to refresh the browser page (Command + R on macOS and Ctrl + F5 on Windows).
+If the address still does not appear, try to refresh the browser page (Command + R on macOS and Ctrl + F5 on Windows).

 Has this FAQ been helpful?